-The hearing itself will take place in a larger room.
+The hearing will take place in a larger room.
 It will involve the NMC’s fitness to practise committee members, the case presenter for the NMC, the legal advisor and any witnesses whose testimony will be called upon during the proceedings.

 After the hearing

-The goal of fitness to practise hearing is to determine if the allegations are found proven, if so if they amount to misconduct and an impairment of your fitness to practice.
-If your fitness to practise is found to be impaired, then which sanction, if any, is appropriate.
+The goal of fitness to practise hearing is to determine if the allegations are found proven.
+If so, if they amount to misconduct and an impairment of your fitness to practice.
+If your fitness to practise is found to be impaired, then which sanction (if any) is appropriate.

 If you have any questions regarding the outcome of the hearing or if you are considering making an appeal, you can get in touch with us for further advice.

-In some cases, due to unforeseen circumstances, the number of days your case has been listed for may not be long enough to conclude your hearing.
+In some cases (due to unforeseen circumstances) the number of days your case has been listed for may not be long enough to conclude your hearing.
 In this case your hearing will be described as ‘part-heard’ and will be re-listed to enable it to be concluded as soon as possible.
 Further details regarding future hearing dates will be provided to you.

 Get in touch